nuker/nuker.github.io/_posts/2023-01-29-active_writeup.md

 49175/tcp open  msrpc         syn-ack ttl 127 Microsoft Windows RPC 49176/tcp open  msrpc         syn-ack ttl 127 Microsoft Windows RPC
 ```
-> Since we can access rpc with a null session we can confirm that this is a domain controller
+> We will use a null session with rpcclient to confirm this is a domain controller

 ```bash
 rpcclient -U "" 10.129.190.90 -N